 For labs that are making their own electronics components and hookups.
-Often, people are opinionated about tool brands, and there is a wide range of quality out there, so ask around with your students before purchasing specific items.
+Often, people are opinionated about tool brands, and there is a wide range of quality out there, so ask around with your students or employees before purchasing specific items.

 - Soldering iron

 - Chip puller